ElhanM/reddit-clone/README.md

 # Full Stack Reddit Clone Project

-## The project is still a work in progress.
 ### Description

 Full-stack Reddit clone made with React/TypeScript on the front end and Express/TypeScript along with Sequelize ORM and a PostgreSQL database on the back end.